-My, does it seem like a long since time I’ve done a recipe post!
+My my, does it seem like a long time since I’ve done a recipe post!

 And in full disclosure, my heart needed to experience a little longing, indeed.

 I’m so happy to be back in the swing of things, fully immersed in the forward momentum of this new year, eyes wide open and heart willing, with my gears well-greased and my thoughts on brand new recipes and a couple of soul-inspiring features to joyfully bring to you in this upcoming year.

 If you haven’t already noticed, or haven’t yet had the chance to take a little peak, my husband and I have added a new, food-related short film series called “Food Meditation”, which we plan on bringing to you once a month in hopes of offering up a peaceful little space to quiet your mind, reflect and relax.

 Each of us could use at least of few minutes of that, couldn’t we?

 In the next couple of weeks, I’ll also be introducing another feature that will be more of a personal, non-food related post on a topic that I’m hoping will open up the door to us sharing together, in a sort of on-line “discussion”.

 It’s a post designed to help us connect with one another, and to bring to this table our own unique perspectives and experiences on a given topic.
 So stay tuned for those goodies!
 I’m very much looking forward to those.

 To be frank, throughout the holiday season this year, things felt a little “touch-and-go” there for a while in regards to feeling like perhaps this would be one of those holidays that would end up being rather forgettable.

 I felt like my attitude needed to be adjusted, and those rose-colored glasses that I so often look through, cleaned.